Clinical and Research Background

 Academic and Medical Appointments

-Associate Professor, Department of Pathology, Division of Neuropathology, University of Washington, Seattle, WA, 2021-Present
+Associate Professor, Department of Laboratory Medicine and Pathology, University of Washington, Seattle, WA, 2021-Present

-Assistant Professor, Department of Pathology, Division of Neuropathology, University of Washington, Seattle, WA, 2016-2021
+Assistant Professor, Department of Pathology, University of Washington, Seattle, WA, 2016-2021

-Acting Assistant Professor, Department of Pathology, Division of Neuropathology, University of Washington, Seattle, WA, 2014-2016
+Acting Assistant Professor, Department of Pathology, University of Washington, Seattle, WA, 2014-2016

 Education and Training

-Anatomic Pathology and Clinical Pathology Residencies, Department of Pathology, University of Maryland Medical Center, Baltimore, MD, 2005-2009
+Anatomic Pathology and Clinical Pathology Residency, Department of Pathology, University of Maryland Medical Center, Baltimore, MD, 2005-2009

 Latest publications from PubMed